-- Remove internal use of pickle.loads() considered as a security vulnerability referenced as 'CVE-2022-0329 https://nvd.nist.gov/vuln/detail/CVE-2022-0329'\(#563). - Modify coroutine sink to make it discard log messages when loop=None and no event loop is running (due to internally using asyncio.get\running\loop() in place of asyncio.get\event\loop()). - Remove the possibility to add a coroutine sink with enqueue=True if loop=None and no event loop is running. - Change default encoding of file sink to be utf8 instead of locale.getpreferredencoding() (#339). - Prevent non-ascii characters to be escaped while logging JSON message with serialize=True (#575, thanks @ponponon). - Fix flake8 errors and improve code readability (#353, thanks @ Andrew Yakimets).
+- Remove internal use of pickle.loads() to fix the (finally rejected) security vulnerability referenced as CVE-2022-0329 (#563). - Modify coroutine sink to make it discard log messages when loop=None and no event loop is running (due to internally using asyncio.get_running_loop() in place of asyncio.get_event_loop()). - Remove the possibility to add a coroutine sink with enqueue=True if loop=None and no event loop is running. - Change default encoding of file sink to be utf8 instead of locale.getpreferredencoding() (#339). - Prevent non-ascii characters to be escaped while logging JSON message with serialize=True (#575, thanks @ponponon). - Fix flake8 errors and improve code readability (#353, thanks @AndrewYakimets).